meilisearch/specifications/text/0085-api-keys-scoped-api-keys.md

             "createdAt": "2021-08-11T10:00:00Z",
             "updatedAt": null
         }
-    ],
+    ]
 }
 ```

 > Expired API keys cannot be found on the `/keys` endpoints.
 This can be handled in the future with an archiving system or something else.
 See Future Possibilities part.

 > 👉 Note the two default generated API keys here.
-When a master key is set at MeiliSearch's first launch, it generates two pre-configured `API Keys`.
+When a master key is set at MeiliSearch's launch, it generates two pre-configured `API Keys`.
 A Default Search API Key restricted to the search action on all indexes and a Default Admin API Key on all indexes to handle all operations (except managing API Keys).

 ##### List details

 - `API Key` objects are returned in a `results` array.
-- `API Keys` are ordered by createdAt in desc order.
+- `API Keys` are ordered by `createdAt` in `desc` order.
 (Most recent first)
 - Expired `API Keys` are omitted and no longer accessible.
 See Future Possibilities part.
 - No pagination yet.
 See Future Possibilities part.